-Program benefits/serves a SUBSTANTIAL portion of the Community and adds to their quality of life
+Program benefits/serves a SUBSTANTIAL portion of the Community and adds to their quality of life the ability to provide separate access keys to buildings during large scale special events without compromising the City's overall

-City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide resolution or policy OR to fulfill franchise or this service
+City is the sole provider but there are other public or Program is required by Code, ordinance, private entities which could be contracted to provide resolution or policy OR to fulfill franchise or this service contractual agreement

 BLDG MAINT ADM The Building Maintenance Department continually looks for creative ways to increase efficiency through innovation.
-An example is the ability to provide separate access keys to buildings during large scale special events without compromising the City's overall security.
+An example is

 ICE FACILITY Due to limited ice along with a short summer schedule, the ice arena has become more efficient with booking camps.
-The Figure Skating Camp and Pioneer Camp have worked together to allow for both camps to take place on the same week.
+The Figure real time locations, real time passenger loads, origin\destination information, automatic stop announcements, and on-time performance reporting.

-TRANSPORTATION Park City and Sundance collaborate on both traffic and transit planning year round to ensure the event runs as smoothly as OPER possible.
-Transit's new GPS\AVL system have begun to revolutionize the way we operate our special event services by providing real time locations, real time passenger loads, origin/destination information, automatic stop announcements, and on-time performance reporting.
+Skating Camp and Pioneer Camp have worked together to allow for both camps to take place on the same week.

-Park City moved its parking enforcement operation from one being provided to the City by a third party contractor to an in-house PARKING operation.
+TRANSPORTATION Park City and Sundance collaborate on both traffic and transit planning year round to ensure the event runs as smoothly as possible.
+Transit's new GPS\AVL system have begun to revolutionize the way we operate our special event services by providing operation.
 The objective of this move was to improve customer service while still maintaining effective compliance with parking regulations.
 Initial indications are the in-house program will prove very successful.
 Parking has added significant technology enhancements in the past year including pay-by-phone, on line citation appeals and citation payments, real time info available to enforcement officers in the field and automated license plate recognition systems all of these enhancements improve the level of customer service delivered.